Hello and welcome to my review of the Salomon Alibi snowboard bindings.

 In addition to that, the stiffness plays a big part in response.
 I found these bindings to be very responsive and helped to make the board I was riding quicker from edge to edge.

 They have quite a firm wrap around the boot – so you should feel nice and locked-in to these bindings.
-This is usually what freeriders go for.
-Some people (even some freeriders) prefer a looser support on the boot but I liked the extra firmness for the style of riding I wanted to do with these bindings.
+This is great for anyone with ankles that need more support and typically this is the feel that I like for more aggressive riding, bombing fast etc.

-I don’t include price in the rating system for freeride bindings.
+I don’t include price in the rating system for all-mountain-freeride bindings.
 But I thought it deserves a mention.
-These bindings have a recommended price of just $219, which is $119 less than the average price for freeride bindings – and with a score higher than the average score that makes these really great value-for-money.
+These bindings have a recommended price of just $219, which is a good $64 less than the average price for the 13 all-mountain-freeride bindings I rated – and with a score just under the average score that makes these really great value-for-money.

 Score Breakdown and Final Verdict